SoftUni/Programming-Basics-Book-JS-EN/chapter-07-complex-loops.md

 We already know that the infinite loop executes a certain code infinitely, but what if we want at some point under a given condition to interrupt and exit the loop?
 The **break** operator comes in handy in this situation.

 <table><tr><td><img src="assets/alert-icon.png" style="max-width:50px" /></td>
 <td>The operator <b><code>break</code></b> stops a loop's execution at the point it is called and execution continues from the first line after the end of the loop.
-This means that the current iteration of the loop will not be completed accordingy and the rest of the code in the body of the loop will not be executed.</td>
+This means that the current iteration of the loop will not be completed accordingly and the rest of the code in the body of the loop will not be executed.</td>
 </tr></table>

 ### Example: Prime Number Checking